Furniture Tip-Over Lawsuit

 Every year, 25,000 children and 15,000 adults are injured in furniture tip-over accidents.
 According to the Consumer Product Safety Commission (CPSC), in 2011 tip-overs killed 49 children in America.
 That’s almost one per week, and 21 more than in 2010.

-Perhaps the most infamous tip-over cases involve Swedish furniture giant IKEA, which recently recalled 29 million dressers after the deaths of seven toddlers.
+Perhaps the most infamous tip-over cases involve Swedish furniture giant IKEA, which has recalled tens of millions of dressers after the deaths of seven toddlers.
 But CPSC chairman Elliot F. Kaye has stressed that IKEA is not the only furniture company that has failed to take the necessary precautions to protect consumers.

 Many tip-over victims and their families have filed lawsuits against manufacturers and retailers, alleging wrongful death, negligence, or both.
-Some have received millions of dollars in settlements.
+Some—like the families of Curren Collas, Camden Ellis, and Ted McGee—have received millions of dollars in settlements.

 Michael Lundblade (1987)